 The traveling trunk provides educators with materials that will aid students when studying the life and times of Abraham Lincoln.
 These materials are provided by a grant from the National Park Foundation's Parks as Classrooms program.
 Materials include reproduction period items such as a writing slate, clay marbles, a log cabin model, clothing, and authentic recipes.
 Also included are photographs, a curriculum guide, audiovisual resources, and a narrative.

 Travel Trunk Policies

-For additional information and to reserve a Traveling Trunk for your school call the park at (270) 358-3137 or write to the following address: Abraham Lincoln Birthplace National Historical Park, C/O Traveling Trunk Coordinator, 2995 Lincoln Farm Road, Hodgenville, Kentucky 42748.
+For additional information and to reserve a Traveling Trunk for your class call the park at (270) 358-3137 or write to the following address: Abraham Lincoln Birthplace National Historical Park, C/O Traveling Trunk Coordinator, 2995 Lincoln Farm Road, Hodgenville, Kentucky 42748.

 Did You Know?

 Abraham Lincoln had a younger brother named Thomas Jr. The illness he died from is not known, but it is generally accepted that he died before the age of three.